Learning Methods - Thinking Styles - Teaching Methods

 practical problems.
 They are task or

-subject-centred.
+subject-centered.
 Adults tend to be more interested in theory

 when it is linked to practical application.